OHDSI/StudyProtocolSandbox/SkeletonValidationStudy/readme.md

 License
 =======
-  PredictionNetworkStudySkeleton is licensed under Apache License 2.0
+  SkeletonValidationStudy is licensed under Apache License 2.0

 Development
 ===========
-  PredictionNetworkStudySkeleton is being developed in R Studio.
+  SkeletonValidationStudy is being developed in R Studio.